datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes

+- #7103 This should only impact users who have configured explicit non-default names for DataHub's Kafka topics.
+The environment variables used to configure Kafka topics for DataHub used in the `kafka-setup` docker image have been updated to be in-line with other DataHub components, for more info see our docs on [Configuring Kafka in DataHub
+](https://datahubproject.io/docs/how/kafka-config).
+They have been suffixed with `_TOPIC` where as now the correct suffix is `_TOPIC_NAME`.
+This change should not affect any user who is using default Kafka names.

+### Potential Downtime

+### Deprecations

+## 0.9.6

+### Breaking Changes

 - #6742 The metadata file sink's output format no longer contains nested JSON strings for MCP aspects, but instead unpacks the stringified JSON into a real JSON object.
 The previous sink behavior can be recovered using the `legacy_nested_json_string` option.
 The file source is backwards compatible and supports both formats.
 - #6901 The `env` and `database_alias` fields have been marked deprecated across all sources.
 We recommend using `platform_instance` where possible instead.